Webinars can enhance your image, help close sales, retain customers and build your network. They’re truly a vitamin for your wellness business!

 The concept: Deliver a live webinar.
 Record it.
 Sell the recording.

 Why?
 You can usually offer a recorded webinar at a lower price than the original live event because your potential market is so much larger.
 Since customers can watch it when they please, selling the recorded version makes it available even to people with crazy schedules.
 And it gives your business an easy path to expand its reach by selling products online.

-5) Strengthen your network – create opportunities for others
+5. Strengthen your network by creating opportunities for peers

 The concept: Invite other professionals in your network to present at webinars hosted by your business.